aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

-Our `Upload` class has three class-level methods used to store data to, and retrieve data from, the filesystem.
+Our `Upload` class has three class-level methods used to store data to, and retrieve data from, the file system.

 ### Storing Data

 The `create` method stores a file that a user uploads using the browser upload field.
 The details of the user and trial information passed in through the browser input fields and dropdown boxes are stored in the filename.
-When using the browser upload field, the browser creates a tempfile that our app has access to.
-The first parameter passed in to `create`, `input_data`, is the location of the tempfile.
+When using the browser upload field, the browser creates a temporary file that our app has access to.
+The first parameter passed in to `create`, `input_data`, is the location of the temporary file.
 The next two parameters, `user_params` and `trial_params`, are arrays of the values for a user and a trial, respectively.

 ~~~~~~~
 > Upload.create('test/data/upload-1.txt', ['female', '168', '71'], ['1', 100', '10', 'run'])